FrancescPF/People/README.md

       <p><b>🗒️ DAOSQL.java</b></p>
         <p><span>This class implements the IDAO interface and completes the code blocks of the functions so that they can operate with a relational SQL database using the                     Java Database Connector (JDBC) API.
 In this type of storage, objects are broken down into basic elements and stored in tables, except for photos of people,                   which, if present, are stored in the "Photo" folder under the "SQL_Database" directory in the application's working folder.
 Only the paths to the images are                 stored in the database.</span></p>
     <p><b>📦 View</b></p>
       <p><span>The files in this package contain the graphical part of the application.
 They have been created with the Swing API.
-One of the functions of this block is                     to validate that the data entered by the user is correct.</span></p>
+One of the functions of this block is to validate that the data entered by the user is correct.
+For example: that the NIF cannot contain letters in the numerical part or "strange" symbols, that the user name cannot contain numbers and that the images are in . png format and cannot exceed a size of 64KB.</span></p>
         <p><b>🗒️ DataStorageSelection.java</b></p>
           <p><span>Class that allows the user to select the data storage system that the application will use.
 You can choose between volatile storage systems that                             reference "Person" objects such as ArrayList and HashMap and non-volatile ones.
 Within this last group you can choose between systems that store object                      information in a fractional way in simple data such as files (File) and relational databases (SQL) or systems that store objects as files combined with                      serialization (File - Serialization) and object-oriented databases (JPA).</span></p>
         <p><b>🗒️ Menu.java</b></p>